-There are no secrets to optimising content online but there are some basic rules you might want to consider, as well as some mistakes you should avoid making.
+If you want to attract and engage your target audience, you’ll have to get smarter about your website content.
+While there are no secrets to optimising content online, there are some basic rules you might consider following, as well as some mistakes you should avoid making.

-SEO copywriting is attractive content that generates links and promotion from its own visitors thus increasing the authority of the website as well as the ranking on certain keywords.
-This means that you can benefit more from a natural link – a recommendation from a happy user that visited your site – than if you were to stuff your content with keywords.
+SEO copywriting is optimised, attractive content that generates links and promotion from visitors, which can increase the authority of a website as well as rankings for certain keywords.
+This means that you can benefit more from a natural link – a recommendation from a user who visited your site and enjoyed your content – than if you were to stuff your content with keywords.
 Most users have come to realise by now the difference between quality content and content written specifically for search engines.

-- SEO Copywriting is about conversion.
-NOT Google Ranking
+2. SEO copywriting is about conversion, NOT Google rankings

-Ranking well on search engines does not guarantee conversions.
-Optimised content might get the user’s attention thanks to the top position in Google, but it might as well lose the SEO advantage if it doesn’t accomplish its goal, which is to convert!
-Then the user goes back to the search page and clicks on the following links until he finds what he needs.
+Here’s a fact: ranking well on search engines does not guarantee conversions.
+Optimised content might catch users’ attention thanks to the top position in Google’s search engine results page, but it might as well lose the SEO advantage if it doesn’t accomplish its goal, which is to convert!
+In other words, there’s no point in putting a lot of time and effort into optimising your content to attract more visitors to your site if the content itself is low quality or lacks valuable information.
+Users won’t think twice about heading back to the search results page and going to your competitors’ sites instead.

 The key here is moderation.
-Internal links are welcome as long as the anchor text shows natural in the page and the information is relevant.
+Internal links are important, just make sure the anchor text shows natural in the page and the information is relevant.
 External links are also ok as long as you don’t:

-- Overdo it and include more than 100 on a single web page.
+- Overdo it and include hundreds of links on a single web page.